 Any method not written in the stub files or found in source code is not defaulted normally.
-Instead, their return, receiver, and parameter types are annotated with @Sources(NOT_REVIEWED) @Sinks(NOT_REVIEWED).
-The FlowPermission NOT_REVIEWED is not allowed in a policy file and in no subtype relation.
+Instead, its return, receiver, and parameter types are annotated with @Sources(NOT_REVIEWED) @Sinks(NOT_REVIEWED).
 This way, if such an API method is used, a type error will occur and alert the user to review and annotate the method.
-Althought it is possible to ignore these kind of warnings as explained in section Section 5.3.3.
-The Flow Checker also outputs all of the methods missing from the stub files in a file called missingAPI.astub in the current working directory.
-It also contains a comment the number of times an API method is used by the app.
+It is possible, but dangerous, to ignore these kind of warnings as explained in Section 5.3.3.

-3.6 Polymorphism
+3.7 Polymorphism